cloudControl/documentation/Guides/PHP/Kohana 3.2.0.md

 What we have is a simple MySQL schema that creates two tables, one to store **session information** and one to store **users**, which we'll be using in our simple example application controller and view next.

 We also load in a few users in to the users table as we're not going to create and forms to manage the information there, but want to have something to look at to confirm it's working.
-So store the schema in a file called ``kohana_exoscale_init.sql``.
+So store the schema in a file called ``kohana_CloudKilat_init.sql``.

 Now, in the shell, we're going to load the schema in to the remote mysql instance that we created earlier with the mysqls add-on.
 To do so, run the following command, changing the respective options with your configuration settings:

     mysql -u <database_username> -p \
         -h mysqlsdb.co8hm2var4k9.eu-west-1.rds.amazonaws.com \
-        --ssl-ca=mysql-ssl-ca-cert.pem <database_name> < kohana_exoscale_init.sql
+        --ssl-ca=mysql-ssl-ca-cert.pem <database_name> < kohana_CloudKilat_init.sql

 In the command above, you can see a reference to a **.pem** file.
 This can be downloaded from: [http://s3.amazonaws.com/rds-downloads/mysql-ssl-ca-cert.pem](http://s3.amazonaws.com/rds-downloads/mysql-ssl-ca-cert.pem).
 All being well, the command will finish silently, loading the data.
 You can check that all's gone well with following commands: